deeepwin/experience/_posts/2022-09-22-compare-yahoo-intraday-with-daily-prices.markdown

-## Conclusions
+### Conclusions

 We can make the following conclusions:

-- Worst price difference is -0.73% to daily intraday over last 30 trading days.
+- Worst price difference is -0.73% to daily intraday over last 30 trading days
-- Alpaca standard deviation is better with 0.036 compared to Yahoo with 0.13.
+- Alpaca standard deviation is better with 0.036 compared to Yahoo with 0.13
-- VWAP with 1m bars between 15:30 and 16:00 is worse.
+- VWAP with 1m bars between 15:30 and 16:00 is worse
 - Overall, price difference appear not to large.

-## Compare Live Intraday Data with Historical
+## Compare Live and Historical Intraday Data

 In a first step, we download live data at around 15:45 NY Time on a specific date in this case 2022-09-21.